MobileOrg/mobileorg.github.io/index.md

 md5sum.exe or sha1sum.exe in your system path before org-mobile-push will succeed.
-You can find either of them here: http://gnuwin32.sourceforge.net/packages/coreutils.htm
+You can find either of them here: http://gnuwin32.sourceforge.net/packages/coreutils.htm See the [code here](http://orgmode.org/cgit.cgi/org-mode.git/tree/lisp/org-mobile.el#n194) for more info

 ## Setup your WebDAV account

-MobileOrg uses the WebDAV protocol to stay up-to-date and synchronize notes.
+MobileOrg can also use the WebDAV protocol to stay up-to-date and synchronize notes.
 WebDAV is a set of extensions to HTTP that allow client applications such as MobileOrg to not only read the contents of files on a web server but to write changes to them as well.
 This allows